 - 17.1 The redevelopment of this site represents an opportunity to deliver a number of ecological benefits for future residents and occupants of the site, as well as the wider community. - 17.2 The Council has a duty under the Nature Conservation (Scotland) Act 2004 to protect and conserve biodiversity and the Falkirk Council Local Biodiversity Action Plan (LBAP) identifies habitats and species of significance.
-It is likely that the river and adjacent woodland supports a wide range of LBAP species. - 17.3 The developer will be required to assess the biodiversity status of the site including its potential as a habitat for wildlife by way of an independent site survey undertaken by appropriately qualified persons.
-Due to the neighbouring SSSI, SNH will require to be consulted at an early stage.
+It is likely that the river and adjacent woodland supports a wide range of LBAP species. - 17.3 Surveys will be required to determine the presence or absence of European Protected Species and other legally protected species.
+This will include, as a minimum, surveys for: otters, bats, badgers, breeding birds, and, should appropriate habitat be identified, water voles and great crested newts.
+Other surveys may be required following an initial assessment of the habitat on site, including surveys for invertebrates and priority LBAP species. - 17.4 Should legally protected species or LBAP species be identified on site sufficient ecological data will be required to assess the likely impact of the development on them and identify appropriate mitigation. - 17.5 It should be noted that this ecological data will be required with any planning application.
+Surveys for some species can only be undertaken at certain times of year.
+To avoid undue delay it is recommended that the developer agrees the surveys necessary and seeks advice on appropriate surveying times as early as possible. - 17.6 The developer will be required to assess the ecological impact of the proposed development on the habitats, species and features of ecological value.